 Dynamic.
-System values can be changed by using commands or the servlet interface after the Network Server has been started.
+You can change system values by using commands after the Network Server has been started.

 derby.drda.traceDirectory property

 Indicates the location of tracing files.

 Security Considerations

 The Network Server will attempt to create the trace directory (and any parent directories) if they do not exist.
 This will require that the Java security policy for derbynet.jar permits verification of the existence of the named trace directory and all necessary parent directories.
 For each directory created, the policy must allow and for the trace directory itself, the policy must allow